zachncurry/zachncurry/README.md

 ## My Personal Development Strategy
 My mission is to develop my personal, hands-on capabilities working to be a collaborative, supportive, team member within the technology industry bridging enterprise, startup, and banking experience.

 ### Fall 2026/ Current Goals
-**Primary Strategic Goal:** Establish a robust foundation in programmable infrastructure, advanced scripting, and baseline security frameworks to bridge the gap between traditional networking and modern DevOps/SecOps workflows.
+**Goal:** Establish a robust foundation in programmable infrastructure, advanced scripting, and baseline security frameworks to bridge the gap between traditional networking and modern DevOps/SecOps workflows.

 **Plan of Action**
 - **Python for IT Automation** _Core Skill Integration_</br>